-- (1) An organisation shall protect personal information that it holds with appropriate safeguards against risk, including- - (a) loss; - (b) unauthorised access, destruction, use, modification or disclosure; or - (c) any other misuse. - (2) Such safeguards shall be proportional to- - (a) the likelihood and severity of the harm threatened by the loss, access or misuse of the personal information; - (b) the sensitivity of the personal information (including in particular whether it is sensitive personal information); and - (c) the context in which it is held, - and shall be subject to periodic review and reassessment.
+- (1) An organisation shall protect personal information that it holds with appropriate safeguards against risk, including- - (a) loss; - (b) unauthorised access, destruction, use, modification or disclosure; or - (c) any other misuse.

+(2) Such safeguards shall be proportional to-

+(a) the likelihood and severity of the harm threatened by the loss, access or misuse of the personal information;

+(b) the sensitivity of the personal information (including in particular whether it is sensitive personal information); and and shall be subject to periodic review and reassessment.